 The Garden at the Ballard Locks

-English, Jr. Botanical Garden, providing visitors with a lovely place to stroll and picnic.
+The grounds around the Ballard Locks and the visitor center are home to the Carl S. English, Jr. Botanical Garden, which provides visitors with a lovely place to stroll and picnic.
 Special events, including live music and garden shows, take place on the grounds throughout the summer.